Survivor (franchise)

-Survivor is a reality-competition television franchise produced in many countries around the world.
+Survivor is a reality-competition television franchise produced globally.
 The show features a group of contestants deliberately marooned in an isolated location, where they must provide basic survival necessities for themselves.
 The contestants compete in challenges for rewards and immunity from elimination.
 The contestants are progressively eliminated from the game as they are voted out by their fellow contestants until only one remains to be awarded the grand prize and named the "Sole Survivor".